 - More: Want to stream in safety?
 Read our best Netflix VPN list

-Beyond staying private and secure online, one of their biggest selling points is a VPN’s ability to unblock geo-restricted streaming services like Netflix and BBC iPlayer.
+Beyond staying private and secure online, one a VPN's biggest selling points the ability to unblock geo-restricted streaming services like Netflix and BBC iPlayer.

 How good are the TunnelBear apps?